A futuristic-looking electric bass guitar made from PMMA

-Compared with the glass feature, PMMA is a better material for clear prototype.
+Compared with the glass feature, PMMA is a better material for clear optical prototyping.
 However, PMMA is also quite hard to shape and mould via conventional techniques.
 The material tends to fail when subjected to tensile and compressive forces and in order to avoid failure or cracks, a cautious machining approach is carried out.
 PMMA prototypes and accessible with the use of high tech CNC machining.

 PMMA machining via CNC is favoured over all the other techniques due to the fact that CNC machining is faster, reliable, cheaper and customizable to the user needs.